 R.02 Early release for seriously ill prisoner

-The purpose of these procedures is to ensure that prisoners who have a serious illness from which they are unlikely to recover are advised that they may be eligible to be considered by the New Zealand Parole Board (NZPB) for early release on compassionate grounds and the process to progress such an application through to the NZPB within the timeframes indicated in R.02.Res.02 Compassionate Release Applications flowchart.
+The purpose of these procedures is to ensure that prisoners who have a serious illness from which they are unlikely to recover are advised that they may be eligible to be considered by the New Zealand Parole Board (NZPB) for early release on compassionate grounds.
+Where practicable, the application must progress through to the NZPB within the timeframes indicated in R.02.Res.02 Compassionate Release Applications flowchart.

 R.02.01 Advice to prisoner of early release on compassionate grounds

-- The heath centre manager will advise the following personnel, via emailing the HS 5-1-1 Advice of Prisoner Health Status Form once a prisoner is diagnosed with a serious illness and is unlikely to recover:
+- The health centre manager advises the following personnel, by emailing the Notification of Serious Illness Form once a prisoner is diagnosed with a serious illness and is unlikely to recover:

 - the prison director